 Will I regret not doing this?

 This one simple question has led to exponential personal growth for me.
 I’ve conquered fears, grown in my creative work, been on solo adventures around the world, and expanded my mind beyond overconsumption.

 The Comparison Trap

 The comparison game is nothing new.
 It’s been around for ages.
-When I grew up, there was no social media, but the comparing was still there.
+When I grew up, there was no social media, but the comparison was still there.
 There was always someone who could run faster, had nicer clothes, took regular vacations, was allowed to wear makeup and always had the latest and greatest.

-These days, it’s a heck of a lot easier to get caught in the comparison trap.
-Simply pick up your phone and launch into a social media spiral and you’ll be feeling like a wilted violet by the time you’re done.
-For creatives, entrepreneurs, and high achievers, this can be devastating to your work and a happiness stealer.
+These days, it’s a lot easier to get caught in the comparison trap.
+Simply pick up your phone and launch into a social media scroll spiral, and you’ll be feeling like a wilted violet by the time you’re done.
+For creatives, entrepreneurs, and high achievers, this can be devastating to your work and is a happiness stealer.

 Comparison steals your creativity by allowing you to believe you are no longer unique.
 That you have nothing valuable to contribute.

 As a writer and life coach, I fall into this trap regularly.
-You find that suddenly you develop a mindset of “it’s all been done, why bother?”
+You find that suddenly you develop a mindset of “it’s all been done; why bother?”
 This mindset could be further from the truth.
 You have not lived the same life.
 You have not experienced the same things.
-Heck, you are not the same person you were yesterday.
+You are not the same person you were yesterday.

 “Never dull your shine for somebody else.”